If you’ve considered improving your eating habits, you’ve likely wondered about intermittent fasting.

 What is the best time to do 16/8 intermittent fasting?

 What can you stick to best?
-Fit your fasting schedule around your life and needs.
-Whatever works for you is the best time to do 16/8 intermittent fasting.
+Fit your fasting windows around your life and needs.
+Whatever works for you is the best to do 16/8 intermittent fasting.

 Will lemon water break a fast?